August 12, 2021 Michael Mayday

 - Award Efforts.
 Create a certificate of completion.
 It is a wonderful way to engage people and make them feel special.
 If you want to take it to the next level, try to offer CPE credits through an accreditation association in your industry.

-Digital experience platforms are great at keeping attendees fully engaged in virtual environments.
+Platforms are great at keeping attendees fully engaged in virtual environments.
 By creating an interactive virtual class or virtual workshop, attendees can learn more and develop skills that are essential to their careers.

 Remember to keep your attendees engaged, informed and provide them with value they can use in their day-to-day work.
 Take the time to plan ahead, create a syllabus, run through your webinar checklists and — finally — review your successes.